javiorfo/steams/README.md

-# demiurgo
+# Steams
-Functional programming utilities for Go
+*Functional programming utilities for Go based on Java Streams*